How Therapy Improves Life (And Why It’s Not Just About Talking)

 - 3 min read

-In my work, I often meet people who’ve spent years navigating life feeling a bit “off” in social situations, work environments, or even just sitting quietly by themselves.
+In my work, I often meet people who have spent years navigating life feeling a bit “off.”
+This may happen in social situations, work environments, or even while sitting quietly by themselves.

-It’s that stillness—when we’re not distracted, not performing, not doing—that sometimes allows our past to catch up with us.
-For some, it arrives as a quiet unease.
-For others, it’s a wave of overwhelm that seems to come out of nowhere.
-We might call it being triggered, but what’s really happening is that old emotional patterns—formed through past experiences—are playing out again in the present.
+It’s in these moments of stillness—when we’re not distracted, not performing, and not doing—that our past can catch up with us.
+For some, this manifests as a quiet unease.
+For others, it arrives as an overwhelming wave that seems to come from nowhere.
+We might call this feeling being “triggered,” but what’s truly happening is that old emotional patterns, formed through past experiences, are replaying in the present.

-So, people respond.
-Some get busy: tidying the house, going to the gym, diving into work.
-Others turn inward and start to nitpick, judge, and criticise themselves.
-That’s a form of action too—just one that’s a bit more corrosive.
+People react in various ways.
+Some get busy tidying the house, going to the gym, or diving into work.
+Others turn inward, nitpicking, judging, and criticizing themselves.
+That’s another form of action—but it’s often harmful.

-And what I see, time and time again, is that people are living through these moments, reacting in these ways, and then punishing themselves for it.
-Internally, they’re saying things like, “Why couldn’t I just speak up?” or “Why do I always feel so small around others?”
-They want to be able to articulate themselves clearly, assertively, like an adult—but in the moment, they freeze, overwhelmed, and feel childlike.
-And then the internal critic swoops in, reinforcing the belief that they’re not enough.
-Over time, this erodes self-esteem.
+Time and again, I observe people living through these moments, reacting in specific ways, and then punishing themselves for it.
+Internally, they may think, “Why couldn’t I just speak up?” or “Why do I always feel so small around others?”
+They want to articulate themselves clearly and assertively, like an adult.
+But in those moments of pressure, they freeze.
+The overwhelming feelings can leave them feeling childlike, prompting their internal critic to reaffirm the painful belief that they are not enough.
+Over time, such experiences can erode self-esteem.

-Here’s the thing: they haven’t done anything wrong.
-They simply haven’t yet had the chance to piece together their own history, with support.
-That’s where therapy comes in.
+Here’s the key point: they haven’t done anything wrong.
+They simply haven’t had the opportunity to piece together their history with support.
+This is where therapy comes in as a valuable resource.

-A lot of people don’t want to come to therapy.
-And that’s completely understandable.
-Therapy is a very specific kind of relationship—it asks a lot.
-You’re sitting with another human being, and if you’re willing, you let them see what it actually feels like to be you.
-Not just the surface stuff, but the full internal world.
-That’s incredibly vulnerable.
+A lot of people hesitate to come to therapy.
+This reluctance is completely understandable.
+Therapy is a unique kind of relationship—it requires a lot of you.
+You sit with another human being, allowing them to see what it feels like to be you.
+Not just the surface stuff, but your full internal world.
+This level of vulnerability is significant.

-And if you don’t hold yourself in high regard—or you’ve never been truly seen or validated by others—it makes perfect sense to wonder: Will this person understand me?
+If you don’t regard yourself highly—or have never been truly seen or validated by others—it makes sense to wonder: Will this person understand me?
 Will they get it right?
 Will it be safe to let them in?

-In many cases, people’s reluctance to trust is deeply rooted in past experiences where trust wasn’t honoured.
-So of course this feels dangerous.
-It’s not resistance—it’s self-protection.
+In many cases, people’s reluctance to trust stems deeply from past experiences where trust wasn’t honored.
+Therefore, it feels dangerous to open up.
+It’s not mere resistance; it’s self-protection.

 “I’m not triggered in social situations anymore.”